jlkcz/auditparser/README.md

 See `auditparser --help`

 ## Why?
 Reading audit.log sucks and filtering it sucks even more.
-Especially, if you are using AppArmor because `ausearch` or `aureport` because old bugs no-one appears to be solving.
+Especially, if you are using AppArmor because `ausearch` or `aureport` do not work on it (try `ausearch -m AVC -if audit.log` and you will get nothing) due to old bugs no-one appears to be solving.
 See for example https://bugs.launchpad.net/ubuntu/+source/audit/+bug/1117804

 ## Installation
 Simply download or clone this repo, auditparser should start working.
 See section Dependencies if you want nicer behaviour